-As you get older, physical changes, health conditions or even medications you take can cause a greater risk of falling.
+As you get older, physical changes, health conditions or even the medications that you take can increase your risk of falling.
 AAMG Physical Therapy offers fall prevention evaluations to assess your balance and risk for falls.
-We help you develop a personalized exercise routine to help.
+We then help you develop a personalized exercise routine.

 Fall Prevention Tips

 If you are at risk, consider these fall prevention tips:

 - Exercise.
 Consider a physical therapy evaluation to assess your balance and risk for falls.
 The physical therapist can also help you develop a customized exercise routine.

 - Medications.
 Ask your doctor or pharmacist to review your medications to see if any of them increase your risk for falls.

 - Vision.
 Ask a doctor to check your vision every year.
 If you wear glasses, keep them clean.

 - Changes at home.
 Make small changes around your home to decrease tripping and fall hazards:

 - Get rid of clutter and trip hazards from floors

 - Secure rugs to the floor or remove them